 First Aid Kit Supplies

 It’s essential to make sure that you bring any First Aid Kit supplies you suspect your child may need.
 You’ll want to pack some baby Tylenol in case your child develops a fever on the plane.
 Antihistamines may also come in handy.
-If your child requires an EpiPen, you also won’t want to leave that at home.
-Bring any emergency medicines, daily meds, and other supplies or items that your child will need while traveling, and keep emergency items in your carry-on when flying.
+If your child requires an EpiPen, you won’t want to leave that at home.
+Bring emergency medicines, daily meds, and other supplies or items your child will need while traveling, and keep emergency items in your carry-on when flying.
 It won’t help you if it’s in checked baggage.

-These are just a few of the things you will want to be sure to add to your checklist when you’re trying to decide what to pack when flying with a baby or toddler.
-It may seem like a lot, but all of these items will help ensure that your flight goes more smoothly.
+These are just a few things you will want to be sure to add to your checklist when trying to decide what to pack when flying with a baby or toddler.
+It may seem like a lot, but all of these items will help ensure your flight goes more smoothly.

 Of course, don’t forget to pack items you will need once you land, like infant or toddler travel cribs.